kumarvna/tf-azure-sqldb-fog/README.md

   enable_https_traffic_only = true
 }
 ```
-Now we need to make sure that we have a SQL Server defined.
+Now that the requirements are in place, we can now create Azure SQL Servers definition.

 ```
 resource "azurerm_sql_server" "iibdb_server01" {